Use Poll Templates in Online Church Meetings (+ Sample Poll Questions)

 What are Poll Templates?

-Polls are a great way to interact and engage your audience, gauge where they’re at, and receive quick feedback.
-With Altar Live’s newest Poll Templates tool, we’ve found a few key ways you’ll want to consider utilizing polls with your congregation to make your services, events, and small groups fun and seamless.
+With this Poll Templates tool, we’ve found a few key ways you’ll want to utilize live polls with your congregation.
+Adding these elements can make your services, events, and small groups fun and seamless.

-Why Use Templates For Polls?
+Why Use Templates For Polls in Church Meetings?

 Using temples allows you to save your favorite or most frequently used polls, making them readily available for each meeting.
 No more re-typing or copying and pasting the same questions over again.
 Take out the few extra steps to you need to engage with your community and take some of the pressure off of being a host or moderator.

-How to Use Poll Templates
+How to Use Poll Templates in Online Church Meetings

 1. Connection Card Questions for Polls

-But these connection card questions are likely ones that your team is asking every week.
-Especially if you have two services, your team is probably tired of copying and pasting the same polls over and over again.
 However, now with Poll Templates, instead of asking attendees to follow a link to fill out a separate survey, with poll templates, simply have it ready to go!
 No more copying-and-pasting or typing it out all over again!
 Here are some examples of what that might look like:

 Text: